 How to adjust

 As with everything in shipping, there is no universal answer.
-Most issues vary between cases.
+Most issues vary from case tp case.

 In general, you want to make sure that each individual pallet you’re looking to ship is reasonably heavy and (if at all possible) up to 48 inches in length and width.
 Of course, if you’re shipping construction materials or heavy machines you may not have a choice, but at Freightera we’re always looking for the best carrier option for you.

 Our system is smart enough to find the cheapest option for you on its own.
 For the rare occasion that it isn’t, it will direct you to our super-responsive shipping experts for the human touch that might be needed.

 Give it a try at freightera.com and see our excellent freight quotes for yourself, completely free and in seconds!